 They Mean It

-Those who recklessly type in this manner tend to be those that are not used to be questioned or challenged directly about their comments or approach.
-Being a skilled communicator, I can do that in a way that makes my point, without offending or making the sender feel that they are being accused or confronted.
+Those who recklessly type in this manner tend not to be used to being questioned or challenged directly about their comments or approach.
+Being a skilled communicator, I can do that in a way that makes my point without offending or making the sender feel that they are being accused or confronted.

 Choose Your Words Wisely

-Is it worth your time and effort to make sure that what you type is in fact what you mean?
+Is it worth your time and effort to ensure that what you type is what you mean?
 And that it is an accurate representation of the situation at hand?
-Absolutely — your bottom line depends on it!